 Measuring Your Funds/Financial Advisors Performance

-In order to know how your investments or your financial advisor are performing, you have to compare them to a benchmark.
+To know how your investments or your financial advisor are performing, you have to compare them to a benchmark.
 A benchmark is a comparison standard.
 The benchmark should mimic the asset allocation being compared as closely as possible.
 For example, an active stock mutual fund would be compared to the S&P 500.
-A small cap stock mutual fund would be compared to the small cap stock sector.
+A small cap stock mutual fund would be compared to the small-cap stock sector.
 You do the best you can to compare like to like.

 Remember that 90% of a fund’s returns over time can be explained by its target asset allocation policy.
 I had shown previously that this one simple observation explained the difference in returns between the top performing target date funds over the last five years compared to the lowest performers.